What does it mean when a butterfly lands on you?

 I’ve often seen the last line translated as “This is called the Transformation of Things”, which ironically I never took to mean “metamorphosis” even though we’re discussing butterflies.
 But what does it mean?

 Perhaps it means the world of dreams and the world of waking are one but it takes letting go of presumptions to see it.
 Or perhaps dreaming and waking are both real and transform into one another as if from a chrysalis.
 Or perhaps the passage is a metaphor for spiritual awakening and the transformation into harmony with nature, the ten thousand things.

 If I was Chuang Tzu, I might wonder if the butterfly is whispering to me that it is human, or that I am a butterfly.

 I recall from the days when I studied Taoism sitting in a pine forest that Western linear thought doesn’t lead to understanding as much as right-brained reading does.
 Like poetry.
 Sadly, this type of right-brained immersion is something I find challenging in the distractable mama life I now lead.

 All I know that four butterflies landed on me that day.
 One butterfly landed on Orchid and two landed on Sunboy.
 For me,this makes five fluttering friends for whom I’ve provided a perch.
 When butterflies land on you, it’s bound to be a magical day.
 In our case, it was one that transformed us all.

+Sign up for news on new book releases here.
+More meditations can be found in my book “Small Stones from the River“.
 Feel free to share your butterfly experiences below and enjoy the beauty around you!
+Thanks for visiting.